wpilibsuite/sphinxext-opengraph/README.md

 ```

 [^1]: Note: Relative file paths for images, videos and audio are currently **not** supported when using field lists.
 Please use an absolute path instead.
+[^2]: Note the slightly different syntax because this isn't directly an Open Graph tag.